-A few weeks ago, I was with InterVarsity's sister movement in Nigeria, at their student missions conference, which is similar to our Urbana Student Missions Conference.
-Nigerian staff and students worshipped loudly, passionately, hopefully, at a conference center guarded by security forces with automatic machine guns.
+A few weeks ago, I was with InterVarsity’s sister movement in Nigeria, at their student missions conference, which is similar to our Urbana Student Missions Conference.
+Nigerian staff and students worshiped loudly, passionately, hopefully, at a conference center guarded by security forces with automatic machine guns.
 A terrorist attack was possible at any moment.

 In the midst of persecution by Boko Haram, where 1.5 million have already been forced from their homes and are without food in the Muslim North, thousands of students accepted the call to intentionally move to the North because, as they shared with me: “We won’t give in to fear.
 The gospel is worth sacrificing our lives.”

 I returned with a full heart, encouraged to see how God is at work through our sister movement in the International Fellowship of Evangelical Students (IFES).
 As we face new challenges to our work on U.S. campuses, we can learn from movements who are facing challenges in other parts of the world.
-Here are five characteristics of Nigerian Christian students I saw that I believe we need to pay attention to and learn from:
+Here are five characteristics of Nigerian Christian students I saw that I believe we need to pay attention to and learn from.

-1) Equipped to preach and passionate about the gospel.
 I was inspired by the evangelistic fervor of the Nigerian students.
 They had a clear focus on the importance of the eternal rather than the temporal, and a passion for seeing the salvation of their fellow students through sharing the good news of Jesus.
 In my one small group alone, I witnessed every student preach the gospel (and a mini-sermon) on the spot without any hesitation.

 Moreover, there was practically a standing ovation when a speaker challenged the students to go to an east Asian country for their post-graduate studies.
 The government of that country is encouraging African students to attend their graduate-level universities, and Nigerian students see this as a wonderful opportunity to study abroad as mission.
 They have a vision to reach not only east Asians but also the more than 400,000 international students studying there.
 I saw similar enthusiasm in my seminar on missions in Asia; it was standing room only, as students desperately want to go to the unreached.